 Schedule and Program

-Arrivals, registration, and the icebreaker will begin at 5pm on May 20th at High Rollers.
+Arrivals, registration, and the icebreaker will begin at 6pm on May 20th at High Rollers.

 The talks will officially begin at 9am on May 21st, in the auditorium.

 Lightning Talks schedule will be confirmed closer to the conference, along with the official conference program booklet.
+Each delegate will have a day and time to present their 3 minute lightning talk, then there will be a discussion room after all talks are completed each day.

 Scheduled coffee breaks and lunch will be provided by Banff Park Lodge.
+Evenings will be free to explore restaurants in Banff.

 Please find the updated schedule below:

-Tuesday 20th May Arrivals | Wednesday 21st May The Archaeal and Bacterial Biosphere [Archean Geobiology] | Thursday 22nd May The Origin & Flourishing of Nucleated Cells [Proterozoic Geobiology] | Friday 23rd May The Age of Visible Life [Phanerozoic Geobiology] | Saturday 24th May Farewells & Departures | |
+Tuesday 20th May Arrivals | Wednesday 21st May The Archaeal and Bacterial Biosphere [Archean Geobiology] | Thursday 22nd May The Origin & Flourishing of Nucleated Cells [Proterozoic Geobiology] | Friday 23rd May The Rise of Complex Life [Ediacaran & Phanerozoic Geobiology] | Saturday 24th May Farewells & Departures | |

 08:45 | Introduction to conference | ||||